 c) one or two downlink packet delays within the "dlDelays" attribute; and/or

-d) one or two round trip packet delays within the "rtDelays" attribute.
+d) one or two round trip packet delays within the "rtDelays" attribute; or

+e) if the feature "QoSMonitoringSupportReport" is supported, and the requested QoS monitoring is not supported, the "qosMonSupp" attribute set to:

+i. if the access network does not support QoS monitoring, "QMR_NOT_SUPPORTED"; and/or

+ii. if the access network does not support direct notification, and it was requested during the subscription, "DN_NOT_SUPPORTED".